davidtkramer/typical-data/README.md

 contact.name  // 'alice'
 ```

+> With the builder callback notation, we provide a type argument to the `attributes` method instead of `createFactory`.
+Moving the type allows typescript to infer the type of the transient params because TypeScript does not yet support partial type argument inference.

 ### Traits

 Traits allow you to group attributes together and apply them by passing the trait name to the `build` method.
+Similar to `createFactory`, the `trait` method supports two different forms of defining a trait: an "attributes" notation and a "builder callback" notation.

 ```typescript
 const userFactory = createFactory((factory) =>